azrapatvi/sales-profit-prediction/README.md

 - Fix the 3 bugs in `model_training.ipynb` (listed above)
 - Try `XGBoostRegressor` or `LightGBM` for better performance
 - Add cross-validation scores for all models
-- Build a Streamlit app for live profit prediction
+- Deploy the Streamlit app on [Streamlit Cloud](https://streamlit.io/cloud) for public access
+- Add input validation in the web app (e.g. check country/state against known values)